1847123212/vl670/README.md

-* Bandwidth: You may want to simutaneously access multiple USB 2.0 devices, such as many USB flash drives, video cameras, or Software Defined Radios (SDR).
-However, even on a USB 3.0 hub, the total bandwidth of all USB 2.0 devices is still limited to 480 Mbps, just like a regular USB 2.0 port.
+* Bandwidth: You may want to simutaneously access multiple USB 2.0 devices, such as many USB flash drives, video cameras, or Software Defined Radios (SDR) over a single USB 3.0 port using a USB hub, since it has 5 Gbps bandwidth.
+However, you cannot do this - the total bandwidth of all USB 2.0 devices is still limited to 480 Mbps, just like a regular USB 2.0 port.

 * Signal Extension and Isolation: Counter-intuitively, it's easier to transmit USB 3.0 signals (not USB 2.0 High-Speed) over long distances,